rrredface/nostalgiattt/README.md

-using this space as a todo list
+no longer using this space as a todo list because i remembered that issues exist

-- figure out why the server catches fire when a new player joins
-- fix custom ui breaking the rigger for some reason